SEO Migration 2025: The Complete Guide

 Site Moves Involving URL Changes

-• Changing your site’s layout or architecture which typically impacts URL structure and internal linking
+- Changing your site’s layout or architecture, typically impacting URL structure and internal linking

 Site Moves That Do Not Involve URL Changes

-• This could involve consolidating or rewriting content and can weigh heavily on site visibility
+- This could involve consolidating or rewriting content and can heavily impact site visibility

 Once you know what you’re trying to do to your site and which type of migration(s) you want to pursue, it’s time to look at how you’ll go about this monumental task.